openforcefield/openff-interchange/docs/using/handlers.md

 describing a torsion will have a 4-length tuple, and a topology key describing a vdW parameter will have a 1-length tuple.

-[`PotentialKey`] objects are unique identifiers of physics parameters.
-These objects do not know anything about the topology they are associated with.
-In SMIRNOFF force fields, SMIRKS patterns uniquely identify a parameter within a parameter handler, so (with some exceptions) that is all that is needed to construct a potential key.
-For classically atom-typed force fields, a key can be constructed using atom types or combinations thereof.

 [`Potential`] objects store the physics parameters that result from parameterizing a chemical topology with a force field.
-These do not know anything about where in the topology they are associated.
+These do not know anything about where in the topology they are applied.
 The parameters are stored in a dictionary attribute `.parameters` in which keys are string identifiers and values are the parameters themselves, tagged with units.

+[`PotentialKey`] objects uniquely identify physics parameters so that many topology keys can refer to the same potential.
+Potential keys do not know anything about the topology they are associated with.
+In SMIRNOFF force fields, SMIRKS patterns uniquely identify a parameter within a parameter handler, so (with some exceptions) the SMIRKS pattern is all that is needed to construct a potential key.
+For classically atom-typed force fields, a key can be constructed using atom types or combinations thereof.

 These objects are strung together with two mappings, each stored as dictionary attributes of a `PotentialHandler`.
 The `.slot_map` attribute maps segments of